Regret-Based Defense in Adversarial Reinforcement Learning: Regret-based Adversarial Defense (RAD)

+as the \emph{q-value} associated with CCER in our setting.
+We provide the pseudocode of our algorithm, named RAD-DRN, employing a neural network to predict $\delta_{\texttt{CCER}}(z,a)$ in Alg.~\ref{alg:drn}.
+This network's parameter $w$ is trained based on minimizing the loss between the predicted and observed $\delta_{\texttt{CCER}}$ values.

-Given the inherently conservative nature of regret, DRN can lead to a degradation in nominal (unperturbed) performance.
-Because we observed this occurring in settings with very few high-variance states, we conclude that DRN can be \textit{too} conservative when applied naively in trajectories that do not carry high risk.
-We propose a few optimization tricks to reduce unnecessary conservatism in DRN.
-We consider using weighted combinations of value and CCER estimates to inform our actions; however, after preliminary tests, we found it to be more effective to maintain a third function to determine which policy to apply based on the state observation.
-This new enhancement, which we refer to as DRN+, is trained after the optimal value and CCER policies have been obtained.
-Intuitively, we want to apply a value-maximizing policy in low-risk state neighborhoods and a regret-minimizing policy in high-risk neighborhoods.
-Empirically, we find utility optimization could theoretically be trained with any binary classification method, though with simple, non-RL decision boundaries the temporal complexities of an MDP would be lost.
+Given the conservative nature of regret, RAD-DRN can provide degraded nominal (unperturbed) performance, especially in settings with very few high-variance states.
+We propose a heuristic optimization trick to reduce unnecessary conservatism in RAD-DRN.
+We consider using weighted combinations of value and CCER estimates to determine the utility of employing each policy at a given observation.
+Intuitively, we want to apply a value-maximizing policy in low-variance state neighborhoods and a regret-minimizing policy in high-variance neighborhoods; as such, the utility of using a regret-minimizing policy in a high-regret neighborhood will, in turn, be high.
+Specifically, we train a DQN to maximize the utility function:

-DRN+ is trained by interacting directly with the non-adversarial environment and has a binary action space, $\{\pi_q(s_t),\pi_{ccer}(s_t)\}$, corresponding to the value and CCER policies' actions at the observed state.
-As shown in our experimental results, this approach is quite effective, however, the training length required to train multiple policies leaves room for improvement.
-We defer this to future work, in which we speculate the introduction of the previously mentioned weighted combinations of value and CCER terms may hold promise.
+where $\beta$ is a caution-weight constant decimal.
+This final step requires a minimal amount of training ($500$ episodes) and interacts directly with the non-adversarial environment.
+We constrain the available actions of the utility-maximizing policy to either be the value-optimal action $\argmax_a Q^\pi(z,a)$ or the CCER-optimal action $\argmin_a \delta^\pi_{\texttt{CCER}}(z,a)$, avoiding actions that are sub-optimal to both measures.
+These two optimal DQN and RAD-DRN policies are obtained in advance before training the above utility-maximizing policy.